rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.4.0.txt

 - allow users to choose which node a queue is declared on
 - present the managed socket and open file counts and respective limits
 - show memory alarm states for nodes
-- add statistics for basic.returns
+- show statistics for basic.returns
 - better memory usage reporting for hibernating queues
 - better support for configuration import/export
 - implement publish/receive messages via HTTP; this is intended for